piolad/grpcLanMessanger/README.md

 # gRPC Messaging Application

-This gRPC Messaging Application is a simple powerful demonstration of a client-server architecture using gRPC and Protocol Buffers.
+This gRPC Messaging Application is a simple demonstration of a client-server architecture using gRPC and Protocol Buffers.
 I created it to learn and play around with gRPC in python.

 ## Features